SanjayUG/Cluster-Resource-Manager/notes.md

 *Terminal 1:*

 2. cd ClusterResourceManager
-3. make clean
+3. bash build.sh

-   Cleans existing build and log directories.
-5. make

-   This will create the build directory and the executables (cluster\_manager, node\_agent, task\_client) inside it.
-It will also create the logs directory.
+   Cleans and builds the project using the Makefile.
+Binaries are placed in the build directory.

-7. ./build/manager
+5. ./build/manager
-8. Open multiple new terminal windows for each node agent (Ex:3 nodes)
+6. Open multiple new terminal windows for each node agent (Ex:3 nodes)

 *Terminals 2,3,4 respectively:*